How to Build Your First Surfboard

 PREMATURE RESIN HARDENING

 Probably the worst thing that could happen, when building a surfboard, is resin gelling in the cloth before the rails are wrapped.
 Do not despair.
 Even this can be fixed.
 If you are using polyester resin, and the resin starts to gel on the cloth when you are still saturating the flat part of the board, it is too late to continue.
 Very quickly pull all gelled cloth off the blank.
 Very quickly scrape all the excess resin off the blank with the edge of a plastic squeegee, or anything with a straight sharp edge.
-If the resin becomes too rubbery to scrape off, stop.
+If the resin becomes too rubbery to easily scrape off, stop.
 Let the resin harden, and slowly sand it down, close to the foam (it is not necessary to completely remove it).
 Use #50 or #100 grit sand paper on a block, or a #150 - #220 grit disk on a drill.
 If the hard resin is only in small spots, surround the resin with a layer of duct tape to protect the bare foam.

 If your resin gels too soon on a hot coat, do the following.
 Stop.
 Mix enough extra resin to finish the hot coat.
 Apply this mix to the uncoated areas to be hot coated.
 It is unlikely anyone will be able to notice anything unusual about your board due to this, although it may look very uneven at the time.
 Remember, almost all the hot coat resin gets sanded off anyway.